 Antibiotic-impregnated CVCs significantly reduced the risk of bloodstream infections as compared with standard and heparin-impregnated catheters.

 Improvement in catheter-placement techniques as well as maintenance has resulted in significant improvement in the rate of catheter-associated bloodstream infections.
 We are moving towards a point of nearly zero-tolerance for this nosocomial complication.
 Many intensive care units have moved towards the use of antibiotic-impregnated catheters for pediatric patients.
 This study provides data to support this, demonstrating benefit of antibiotic- but not heparin-impregnated catheters over standard catheters in reducing bloodstream infections.
 Slightly under one third of catheters were placed in the operating room.
 A relatively large number (approximately one half of all patients enrolled) had cardiovascular problems as their primary diagnosis at admission.

-Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement

 Keywords: Anti-Bacterial Agents, Bacteremia, Catheter-Related Infections, Central Venous Catheters, Cross Infection, Heart Defects, Congenital, Heparin, Intensive Care Units, Pediatric, Operating Rooms, Outcome Assessment (Health Care), Pediatrics, Secondary Prevention